reitcircles/cportal-sc/src/mint68/README.md

 -   Off-chain code *constructs* the desired transactions.
 -   On-chain code *destructs* transactions.
 What we mean by this figure of speech is that on-chain code is the gatekeeper that will turn away all transactions except for those that satisfy the most stringent validity conditions.

 The paramount aspects of a smart contract are *security* and *correctness*.
 Thus, of the two listed above, On-chain code is the most important.
 This is due to the Blockhain's "code is law" ethos and the fact that, once deployed, it is not possible to change a smart contract.
-It is therefore of utmost importance that no ilicit transaction be allowed.
+It is therefore of utmost importance that no illicit transaction be allowed.

 The following section on Specifications describes the *requirements* and *constraints* of the minting policy implemented in this project.
 The constraints describe various ways in which the minting *should fail*, so they are closely related to on-chain code.